UniversalDependencies/docs/_u-dep/xcomp.md

 xcomp(liable, arrested)
 ~~~

 The predicative complement can be headed by various parts of speech, including a VERB, ADJ, or NOUN.
-A nominal predicative complement can be marked by a preposition (particularly, in English, by _as_).
+A nominal predicative complement can be marked by a preposition (in English, often by _as_).
 The `xcomp`-taking predicate of the higher clause can be a VERB or ADJ.

-Contrast with other complement clauses, which use [ccomp]():
+Contrast `xcomp` with other complement clauses where there is an overt subject or no obligatory control, which use [ccomp]():

 ~~~ sdparse
 He says that you like to swim